zappee/portfolio-analyzer/README.md

    -S "'docs/portfolio-report.csv'"
 ```

+## 4) Generating your daily portfolio summary after the market closed
+Thanks to the command line interface, you can generate easily your personal portfolio performance riport and charts after the market closes.
+The only thing you need to do is to add your `Remal Portfolio Analyzer` commands into a bash script and execute this script every weekday from `cron`.
+You can find a sample script (`docs/scripts/generate-portfolio-report.sh`) under the directory that generates portfolio performance reports and the performance chart.

+e benefit of the command line

 ## 4) Generating a portfolio summary diagram

-## 5) Generating your daily portfolio summary after the market closed

 ## 6) Installation and system requirements